Who is Liz Sunshine?

 Artistic Philosophy

 Her work goes beyond mere fashion documentation.
 Liz views her photography as a form of cultural record-keeping, exploring the stories and meanings behind people's clothing choices.
-She is particularly passionate about sustainability in fashion, challenging herself to buy nothing new for 12 months in 2024/2025 and raising awareness about textile waste.
+She is particularly passionate about sustainability in fashion, challenging herself to take 12 moths off shopping in 2024/2025 and raising awareness of textile waste.

 Current Projects